LUX Selection panel

 Exhibitor at Cinema Ideal and Distributor at Midas Filmes

-She has been working on film distribution for over 20 years.
-First at Atalanta/Medeia Filmes, where she was responsible for the communication and marketing strategies of over 200 film theatrical releases, and was also responsible for the programming of several programmes, debates and festivals organised by Medeia cinemas, as well as at the IndieLisboa Film Festival, where she was Executive Producer.
+She has been working in film distribution for over 20 years.
+She started her career at Atalanta/Medeia Filmes, where she was responsible for the communication and marketing strategies of over 200 film theatrical releases, the programming of several programmes, debates and festivals organised by Medeia cinemas, as well as at the IndieLisboa Film Festival, where she was Executive Producer.
 Before moving into the film business, she worked as a journalist and was member of the research team of the Obercom communication observatory, where she was author and co-author of several European reports.
 She has a degree in Media Studies from Universidade Nova de Lisboa and a Master’s Degree in Cinema.
-Her postgraduate studies were in cultural management and in emerging discourses and cultures – from critics to art.
+Her postgraduate studies were in cultural management and emerging discourses and cultures – from critics to art.

 Priscilla Gessati